operator-framework/java-operator-sdk/docs/documentation/workflows.md

 The exceptions can be handled by [`ErrorStatusHandler`](https://github.com/java-operator-sdk/java-operator-sdk/blob/86e5121d56ed4ecb3644f2bc8327166f4f7add72/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/AggregatedOperatorException.java)

 ## Notes and Caveats

+- Delete is almost always called on every resource during the cleanup.
+However, it might be the case that the resources was already deleted in a previous run, or not even created.
+This should not be a problem, since dependent resources usually cache the state of the resource, so are already aware that the resource not exists, thus basically doing nothing if delete is called on an already not existing resource.
 - If a resource has owner references, it will be automatically deleted by Kubernetes garbage collector if the owner resource is marked for deletion.
 This might not be desirable, to make sure that delete is handled by the workflow don't use garbage collected kubernetes dependent resource, use for example [`CRUDNoGCKubernetesDependentResource`](https://github.com/java-operator-sdk/java-operator-sdk/blob/86e5121d56ed4ecb3644f2bc8327166f4f7add72/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/processing/dependent/kubernetes/CRUDNoGCKubernetesDependentResource.java).